nos3curity/Null-Hound/README.md

 ## Session Management

-Each audit run creates a session with comprehensive tracking:
+Each audit run operates under a session with comprehensive tracking and per-session planning:

+- Planning is stored in a per-session PlanStore with statuses: `planned`, `in_progress`, `done`, `dropped`, `superseded`.
+- Existing `planned` items are executed first; Strategist only tops up new items to reach your `--plan-n`.
+- On resume, any stale `in_progress` items are reset to `planned`; completed items remain `done` and are not duplicated.
+- Completed investigations, coverage, and hypotheses are fed back into planning to avoid repeats and guide prioritization.

 ```bash
 # View session details